 Furthermore, additional actions were implemented or are being considered for snapper grouper species in Amendment 18A, Amendment 18B, Amendment 24, and Regulatory Amendment 9 (SAFMC 2011b).
 Snapper Grouper Amendment 18A (SAFMC 2012) implemented measures to participation and effort in the black sea bass pot sector, among other actions, and Amendment 18B is considering actions to limit effort in the golden tilefish component of the snapper grouper fishery.
-While restrictions of this nature would in theory allow status quo total harvests for the respective species to continue, these restrictions may result in the redistribution of harvests among traditional users, resulting in some participants who are able to increase their harvests, with associated losses in benefits.
+While restrictions of this nature would in theory allow status quo total harvests for the respective species to continue, these restrictions may result in the redistribution of harvests among traditional users, resulting in some participants who are able to increase their harvests, and associated social and economic benefits, and some participants who suffer reduced harvests, with associated losses in benefits.
 For those who would be expected to experience a possible reduction in harvests, these reductions may occur on top of declining benefits as a result of other recent or developing management action.